sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 This is a guide for writing the User Requirements document.
 The template (or form) itself is in another file: [User Requirements Template](../forms/srs.md).

+!!! warning

+    Both Vision and Scope plus the User Profiles should be written before this document.

 ## What to include

 1. xxx